Clair Obscur: Expedition 33: Critical response

-Clair Obscur was thus regarded as a major success by reviewers despite the minor shortcomings highlighted.
+Expedition 33 was thus regarded as a major success by reviewers despite the minor shortcomings highlighted.
 Edge underlined that the ability to undertake side quests could lead to the player being overleveled and cause subsequent boss fights to be much less challenging and gratifying, but asserted it was "imprudent" to suggest an alteration to what they felt was a "masterpiece".
 Wakeling criticized the underwhelming exploration and small quality-of-life issues, but concluded that "these missteps aren't enough to significantly detract from a game with all the makings of an RPG classic".

-High-profile developers, including Hideo Kojima, Neil Druckmann and Ken Levine, have voiced praise for Clair Obscur, whether for the flexibility demonstrated by the small development team, the game's story, or the ability to achieve a product of great quality while avoiding the pitfalls of excessive monetization that can plague games developed and/or published by established AAA companies.

-Sales

-Clair Obscur: Expedition 33 sold 500,000 units within the first 24 hours after its release, 1 million units within 3 days, 2 million units within 12 days and 3.3 million units within 33 days.
-By October 2025, the game had sold over 5 million copies worldwide.
-To mark the milestone, the developers announced a free content update featuring a new location, additional late-game bosses, new character costumes, and expanded language support.

-Upon the team's announcement across various social media platforms the game had reached the 1 million sales milestone, the French President Emmanuel Macron, in a comment on the related Instagram post, congratulated the studio on the achievement and highlighted the game's success as "a shining example of French audacity and creativity".
+On reaching the 1 million sales milestone, the French President Emmanuel Macron congratulated the studio on the achievement and highlighted the game's success as "a shining example of French audacity and creativity".
+Macron later congratulated Sandfall on its multiple accolades at the Game Awards in December 2025, stating: "A historic first for a French title! [...]
+Great pride for Montpellier and for France.
+Congratulations to the Sandfall Interactive team.
+For future generations and those that follow!".
 Michaël Delafosse, the mayor of Montpellier, where the studio is based, also commended the team for their accomplishment in late May in a LinkedIn post, stating it will be "a reference in the international history of video games".
+Sandfall's developers were knighted under the Ordre des Arts et des Lettres (Order of Arts and Letters) in February 2026 by the French Ministry of Culture in recognition of their contribution to the nation's culture.

+High-profile developers, including Hideo Kojima, Neil Druckmann, Ken Levine have voiced praise for Expedition 33, whether for the flexibility demonstrated by the small development team, the game's story, or the ability to achieve a product of great quality while avoiding the pitfalls of excessive monetization that can plague games developed and/or published by established AAA companies.
+Ari Gibson believed that it would win Game of the Year over his own game, which was a fellow nominee for this accolade at The Game Awards 2025.
+Both Phil Spencer and Todd Howard picked Expedition 33 as their personal Game of the Year for 2025.